 What If I Don’t Want Anyone To Know I’m Pregnant?

 No one has to know.
 Pregnancy is very personal.
 Adoption agencies can keep the process completely confidential upon your request.
 You can see more information here.
 There are also maternity homes, which may have anonymous housing for throughout the duration of your pregnancy.
-You can always call Aid for Women (312) 621-1100 or firstname.lastname@example.org or Well of Mercy at 773-274-4227 or email@example.com.
-You can also check out other maternity homes at Lifecall or call them at 1-800-662-2678.
+You can always call Aid for Women (312) 621-1100 or [email protected] or Well of Mercy at 773-274-4227 or [email protected].
+You can also check out other maternity homes on our page here, or call us at 312.422.9300.
+You can find other maternity homes at Lifecall (call them at 1-800-662-2678) as well.
 Birth Mother’s Choice also has confidential housing available to keep you and your baby safe and comfortable.

 If you don’t find what you’re looking for just give us a call at 312-422-9300 and we’re happy to help you with whatever you need.